Top 5 IDP Use Cases

 Sometimes, the onboarding process includes handwritten forms and notes.
 This is another area where document automation shines.
 IDP can read and interpret handwriting (even cursive!) and fill in missing characters with a high level of precision.
-Tax documents, patient intake, or government forms are easily turned into digital, usable form through IDP.
+Tax documents, patient intake, or government forms are easily turned into digital, usable forms through IDP.

 Compliance and regulatory reporting

-IDP helps automate extraction and classification of data for regulatory and reporting purposes.
+IDP helps automate the extraction and classification of data for regulatory and reporting purposes.
 It assists in compliance monitoring and ensures organizations stay up to date with changing rules and legislation.